riyaneyvijayan/ml-equity-alpha-model/README.md

 - **Simple label:** forward 21-day binary direction is a coarse target; it doesn't account for magnitude of return or transaction costs.
 - **No transaction costs or slippage:** the backtest assumes frictionless daily rebalancing, which would not hold in live trading.
 - **Single test period:** results reflect one 2024–2025 out-of-sample window; performance is not validated across multiple market regimes (e.g. a sustained bear market).
-- **Modest predictive power:** classification accuracy only modestly exceeds the base rate; this is a realistic and expected outcome for short-horizon equity direction prediction using simple technical factors, not a limitation unique to this implementation.
+- **Weak standalone predictive power:** the near-random AUC (0.506) indicates limited directional forecasting ability at the individual-stock level; this is a realistic and expected outcome for short-horizon equity direction prediction using simple technical factors, not a limitation unique to this implementation.

 ## Tools Used